jeje42/Metesic/README.md

 It was fun for me to create this app with this technology which was entirely new for me.

+Technologies used :
+ - front end : Angular Material
+ - back and front end : Meteor with its premium functionalities : observable(rxjs) for a realtime app, easy user management

 I have just used it for my personal need, but much work needs to be done.
 First functionalities are here :

   - Scan server's folders to import videos in the app